jakgel/clusterbuster/README.md

 - MUSIC-2: 283 massive clusters resimulated from Multidark.
 Ask authors of [Nuza et al. 2017](http://adsabs.harvard.edu/abs/2017MNRAS.470..240N) for the processed files that include the infered shock strength and other hydrodynamical properties within the galaxy clusters.

 ####  Likely changes
 - Installing descriptions will be layed out.
 - NVSS poststamp images (currently 50MB) will be removed and a description will be added about  where to find them
-- Cosmic web (cite, also cite the data science centre because it has the radio emission)

 **[Disclaimer](#disclaimer)** |
 **[Installation](#documentation)** |